noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report to help make Mac Mouse Fix more stable.
-title: "[Shortly describe the bug here]"
+title: "<!-- Shortly describe the bug here -->"
 labels: bug
 assignees: ''